BUYING MY SOUNDBANK / PATCHES:

 included in the demos (125 sounds + their variations = 139 sounds in total).
 My

 library will come to you in two formats: sysex format and OB-6 Sound Tower

-I did not use additional FX in the demo, no layers, etc. All the
+I did not use any external FX in the demo, no layers, etc. All the

 delays and reverbs are part of the OB-6 engine.